 The key to carving a ham safely and successfully always starts with the right tools.
 Electric knife?
 Don’t even think about it.
 It’s common sense to make sure your knives are freshly cleaned and sharpened.
 If you’re an F.N.
-Sharp customer, your knives are always ready to work thanks to our unique sharpening service.
+Sharp customer, your knives are always ready to work thanks to their exceptionally sharp, long-lasting edge.

 Now here’s what you’ll need:

 Chef’s Fork: Used for securing meat while it is being carved, a chef’s fork has two long tines and measures about 11 to 13 inches long with a handle that features a base to rest your forefinger and thumb.
 Whether you’re left or right-handed, a chef’s fork is absolutely necessary for holding the meat down while you slice with your other hand.